antonidag/dummy-data-cli/README.md

 This will then create 21, starting from 0, stoping at 10500 with increments of 500.

 ## Potentials features
 - Instead of using [dummy-json](https://www.npmjs.com/package/dummy-json) perhaps look into [Faker.js](https://fakerjs.dev/) since community and more well used framework.
+- Switch out to Typescript!
+Or just use JSDoc?